fleekxyz/non-fungible-apps/README.md

 The vision is to have this on a suitable L2 or L3 based on EVM so there is flexibility in terms of which chains to work with.
 And we can create a network of smart contracts that represent the different parts of your stack.

-The goal is to be a more verifiable and crypto-friendly Serverless.yaml or Cloudformation manifests.
+The goal is to be a more verifiable and crypto-friendly Serverless.yaml or Cloudformation manifests that will enable us to develop use cases on top like community hosting.

 Get more information about the project on our [wiki](https://github.com/fleekxyz/contracts/wiki).